mjackson/node/doc/api/https.markdown

 ## https.createServer(options, [requestListener])

 Returns a new HTTPS web server object.
-The `options` is similer to `tls.createServer()`.
+The `options` is similar to `tls.createServer()`.
 The `requestListener` is a function which is automatically added to the `'request'` event.